 This little recipe also calls for course sparkling sugar, which you can find in the baking section of your craft store, and I have seen them in some grocery store baking aisles as well.
 It sweetens the otherwise savory pie crust, and gives it a nice crunch.

-I have made this recipe with a pre made frozen crust from Trader Joe’s as well as Marie Calendar’s brand, and they were both flaky perfection!
+I have made this recipe with a pre made frozen crust from Trader Joe’s as well as Marie Callender’s brand, and they were both flaky perfection!
 Have fun with these, and Happy Valentine’s Day!

 Did you make this recipe?